willfaught/paige/README.md

 ## Design

 Page metadata is embedded automatically.
 Author is the site author.
 Description is the site description.
-Keywords are a union of the page's keywords, tags, and categories.
+Keywords is a union of the page's keywords, tags, and categories.
 There are special affordances for Facebook and Twitter sharing.
 Google Analytics is included at the bottom of the body, if configured.
 You must create favicons yourself.